How to deploy custom settings in Salesforce

 Deploying custom settings made simple

 While custom settings are a great quality of life improvement for end users and can help streamline work processes, they are often a pain to deploy.
-If you’re keen to see how Gearset can take the hassle out of the metadata and data deployments for custom settings, learn more about our deployment solutions and try it for yourself with your free 30-day trial.
+If you’re keen to see how Gearset can take the hassle out of the metadata and data deployments for custom settings, learn more about our Salesforce deployment solution and try it for yourself with your free 30-day trial.